RakipInitiative/ModelRepository/README.md

     * RRM ...
 DONE
   * distribute new visualisation code to all CPMs and DRMs ... in progress
     * finishing CPMs ...
 DONE
-    * finishing DRMs ...
-DONE, but Maarten has some comments for the visualisation
+    * finishing DRMs ... pending, waiting for Maartens comments
-    * finishing RRM ...
-DONE
+    * finishing RRM ... pending, waiting for Maartens comments
   * cleaning up obsolete code snippets and output parameters to increase transparency ...
 DONE
   * test CPMs on server as soon as CPM is ready to be tested ... not possible at the moment, Thomas is investigating
   * finalise RRM annotation (need some input see below) ... in progress
   * fix a number of known errors in CPM/DRM annotation
 ##### 26/08
+  * distribute new visualisation code to all CPMs and DRMs ... in progress
+    * finishing CPMs ...
+DONE
+    * finishing DRMs ... pending, waiting for Maartens comments
+    * finishing RRM ... pending, waiting for Maartens comments
+   * test CPMs on server as soon as CPM is ready to be tested ... pending, waiting for developres
+  * finalise RRM annotation (need some input see below) ... in progress
+  * fix a number of known errors in CPM/DRM annotation ...
+DONE
+  * review and test of all CPMs, DRMs and RRM fskx files (execution and annotation) ... in progress
+  * create a few example CPM/DRM combination as fskx models

+##### 27/08
+  * distribute new visualisation code to all CPMs and DRMs ... in progress
+    * finishing CPMs ...
+DONE
+    * finishing DRMs ... pending, waiting for Maartens comments
+    * finishing RRM ... pending, waiting for Maartens comments
+   * test CPMs on server as soon as CPM is ready to be tested ... pending, waiting for developres
+  * finalise RRM annotation (need some input see below) ... in progress
+  * fix a number of known errors in CPM/DRM annotation ...
+DONE
-  * review and test of all CPMs, DRMs and RRM fskx files (execution and annotation)
+  * review and test of all CPMs, DRMs and RRM fskx files (execution and annotation) ... in progress
   * create a few example CPM/DRM combination as fskx models

 #### still to do